wertiko1/Individual-project/README.md

 # Individual-project
-Utility designed to simplify and partially automate simple tasks.
-It can be used as a standalone program or as a Telegram bot.
+A utility designed to help simplify and partially automate simple tasks.
+This utility is a Telegram bot that can be used as a standalone program in the future.
 * **Languages:** Python
-* **Frameworks:** telebot, Flask(?)
+* **Frameworks:** PyTelegramBotAPI

 # Usage
 1. `git clone https://github.com/4kture/Individual-project`